 Most people spend three to four days in Uluru National Park (Ayers Rock) during their visit.
-The other-worldly national park offers amazing highlights such as the hiking, the gorgeous scenery, the cuisine, and the famous sights and museums.
+The spectacular national park offers amazing highlights such as the hiking, the gorgeous scenery, the cuisine, and the famous sights and museums.

 Uluṟu-Kata Tjuṯa National Park is an iconic destination in Australia.
 The dome shaped monolith holds a special place in the indigenous culture, and effort should be made to respect this spiritual site.
 The stunning beauty will take your breath away, particularly during sunrise and sunset.